Course Description and Requirements

 This course is for teenagers who are 15 years old or older and adults who have a current Vermont learner's permit and want to obtain a Vermont driver's license.
 While this course meets all state requirements, it places special emphasis on crash avoidance, situational awareness, and zone control.
 This course includes an academic component and a driving skills component.

 The academic component includes 15 or 16 classroom lessons, each lesson being 2 hours long.
 Students must pass all academic exams with a score of 80% or higher.
 This course is not recommended for students who have not been able to maintain a B average in high school or has inadequate study habits.
+This course is an enhanced course requiring significant study and practice.
+Students are required to participate in verbal commentary driving and to achieve an academic body of knowledge and a skill set that would be comparable to an AP high school or college course.

 The driving component typically includes 12 or 13 behind-the-wheel lessons.